w1r2p1/AlgoTrading/README.md

 Backtest a strategy using one of the pre-filled templates in `backtesting/backtesting.py`.

-Example output of the backtesting script, simulating a strategy on the ETHBTC pair on the 1h timeframe:
+Example output of the backtesting script, simulating a strategy on the ETHBTC pair on the 1h timeframe, using a 3% stop-loss:

 ![image_telegram](strategy_output_example.jpg)

+`BTC profits = 402.4%`
+`Winning trades : 86 (63%)`
+`Losing trades  : 50 (36%)`
+`Max drawdown : -11.3%`

 ## Structure